 Our bodies need to last us a lifetime, so we need to be careful what we put into them.
 What and how much you put in your mouth is the biggest thing to focus on if you are looking to maintain a healthy weight.
 Your physique is 80% diet, and 20% exercise according to most experts and my own personal experience.
 You can lose weight without ever picking up a weight or even doing any exercise at all if you control what you put into your body.

 |Best to start eating right when you’re young, but it’s never too late to start.|

 Get the picture?

 Don’t get me wrong, running does have some fantastic health benefits, but if you aren’t paying attention to your diet, you are going to have a hard time losing weight no matter what you do.
-If you want to know how to take the weight off, you need to understand where it is coming from.
+If you want to know how to take the pounds off, you need to understand where they are coming from.
 Set up an account at myfitnesspal.com or a similar service and track your diet.
-Once you know which foods or drinks are making up the bulk of your calories, you'll be able to clearly see where you can start cutting back.
+Once you know which foods or drinks are making up the bulk of your calories, you’ll be able to clearly see where you can start cutting back.

 2. Make exercise enjoyable

 Enjoyable exercise?
 How do you do that?
-Well, for me I started a habit of taking my dog for a walk around the neighborhood each night.
+Well, for me, I started a habit of taking my dog for a walk around the neighborhood each night.
 Now we are both eager to go for a walk, at least when it is somewhat warm.
 I even speed it up to a run from time to time which I actually enjoy.

 On the weekends, I’ll try to get away for a hike for a few hours if possible.
 Some of my kids have started joining me from time to time on this as well, so this is turning into a family activity that keeps everyone healthy and gives us time away from all the electronics to talk.